Appears on playlistsSnack Attack

 Make the Brand a Mirror

-The campaign reflects the audience's own "doomscrolling" behavior back at them.
-By seeing their habits mirrored in the ads, consumers are forced to acknowledge their screen addiction and the need for a break.
+The ads reflect the audience's own "doomscrolling" behavior back at them in real-time.
+By seeing their habits mirrored, consumers are forced to acknowledge their screen addiction and the need for a physical break.

 Explore Technique